 - 2 green onions, finely sliced

 Be sure to check out the other miso soup recipes on this blog.
-Please click on the link or image to open in a new window.
+Please click on the link or image to view recipe.